capitanbarbosa/snippet2text/README.md

    - The exact specific version we will use for this example → [tesseract-ocr-w64-setup-5.3.0.20221222.exe](https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-5.3.0.20221222.exe)

+   - For Linux/Ubuntu, you can use:
+          sudo apt update
+          sudo apt install tesseract-ocr

 2. Once installed, we get our script. → https://github.com/capitanbarbosa/snippet2text

    - There’s 2 versions of Snippet2Text included: